kimjoar/writings/integration-tests.md

     view.collection.fetch(); // trigger Ajax request
   });

-  // now we have set up out initial state, and can go on to doing things
+  // now we have set up our initial state, and can go on to doing things
   // in the view.

   // we ensure that errors are not present